- CLASS: Mammalia

 - SPECIES: 4

 Zoo visitors often ask, "What is it?
 A pig?
 An anteater?"
-No, it's a tapir, a primitive animal that has remained unchanged for millions of years.
+No, it's a tapir, a primitive animal that has remained largely unchanged for millions of years.
 The four tapir species are most closely related to horses and rhinos, since they have an odd number of toes (four toes on each front foot, three on each back foot).
 Their eyes and ears are small, and the body is teardrop shaped: tapered in the front and wider at the rear, designed to walk through thick vegetation.
 Male tapirs are slightly smaller than females.

 The tapir's nose and upper lip combine into a flexible snout like an elephant's trunk.
 It can be used as a snorkel when the animal is underwater and as an effective tool to detect odors wafting through the dense forest.
 This prehensile mini-trunk (by elephant standards!) is used to grab branches and strip off the leaves or to help pluck fruit and put it directly in the tapir’s mouth.
 It also adds an air of mystery to the tapir—at first glance, it’s hard to tell just what this creature is!

 As a key species in shaping and maintaining the biological diversity of tropical forests, tapirs are vital components in their ecosystems.
 They are masters at dispersing seeds and leaving them well fertilized, providing themselves and other animals with an ongoing supply of food and shelter.
 A recent study of lowland tapirs in Peru revealed 122 different seed species in their dung!

 Tapirs are important recyclers of nutrients, helping the soil and landscape thrive.
 They also serve as biological indicators of the health and vitality of an area: tapirs are the first species to decline when there is human disturbance because of their large size, slow reproductive rate, and sensitivity to their environment.
 There are five types of tapirs:

 Baird's or Central American tapir Tapirus bairdii: Native to Mexico and Central America, its coat is dark red-brown to black as an adult, with a white chest and chin and white ear fringes.